KasiaKozdon/kasiakozdon.github.io/_posts/2024-05-09-XAI-Explainable-AI.md

 TODO: "Certain AI problems (such as content recommendation or information retrieval) also aim at producing diverse recommendations rather than highly-scoring yet similar results. "

-# Counterfactuals
-* By definition, cannot be based on data alone (involve scenarios that did not happen)
-* Not limited to XAI
-  * Liability determination, e.g. does smoking cause cancer?
-  * Strategy assessment, e.g. user was shown advert x , and bought the product.
-Would the user have bought the product if no advert had been shown?
-* Goal-dependent
-“﻿An explanation of a decision intended to help the user understand the AI system and make inferences about its future performance could best rely on better-world counterfactuals; an explanation intended to ensure the user feels a decision was justified or excusable could rely on worse-world counterfactuals.”

-## Desirable characteristics
-* Plausible
-* Distributionally faithful
-* Possible quality metric: Out of Distribution number
-* Sparse (had few feature differences)
-* Proximate (the closest possible world)
-E.g. Nearest Unlike Neighbour
-* Preferably actionable

 TODO
 - chatGPT
 - “[Dodson et al., 2011] propose a dialog system, instead of a single fixed explanation, which allows the user to argue and ask questions.”

 # Summary
 * Benefits